recommendsmart/office/modules/contrib/private_taxonomy/README.txt

 for existing users or new users.
 There are settings that enable this at Structure -> Taxonomy -> User taxonomy.

+The 'view private taxonomies' permission will grant access to terms that are not published.

 When granting 'View private taxonomies' there may be different requirements when creating content.
 Sometimes when creating or editing content, just the user's terms should be accessed even though the user has permission to see all users' terms.
 In other cases all terms should be available when creating or editing content.
 The Private Term Reference field is provided to allow better